mrmrc182/short-reformat-watch/README.md

 The goal is to make the application a Chrome Extension.

 ## License:
-No license necessary for this project.
+No license necessary to use this project, but please give credit and/or a citation.

 ## Questions
 Questions?
 Contact Me: